greys-tools/vts-deck/README.md

 4. Right click on any button and hit "edit", then fill out the configuration modal that comes up
 5. Save your configuration, click the button, and watch your hotkeys activate!

+## Browser Option
+If you have a device other than a Windows PC and want to use the tool, you can also try these steps:
+1. Download the code in this repository and unzip it somewhere handy
+2. Download the latest version of [Nodejs](https://nodejs.org/en)
+3. Open a command prompt/terminal in the main folder of the tool
+4. Run `npm i` to install all the dependencies for the tool
+5. Run `npm run dev` to start the server, and open the link that the terminal gives you (usually `http://localhost:5173`)
+6. Use the tool as you normally would!

 ## App Settings
-Right now, the only settings available are for the app's theme (light/dark) and the number of buttons in the grid (which can be extended horizontally to have up to 10 buttons per row)
+Right now, the only settings available are for the app's theme (light/dark) and the number of buttons in the grid (which can be extended horizontally to have up to 10 buttons per row).

+All button configurations are saved to local storage, so they should stick around after you close and reopen the app.
+The verification token in VTube Studio is currently set to expire after a year; you'll just need to re-authorize the plugin when that happens.

-In the future, we plan to add a **list mode** option for people to use instead of the grid, and a way to **add more rows** instead of just columns!
+In the future, we also plan to add a **list mode** option for people to use instead of the grid, and a way to **add more rows** instead of just columns!

 ## Caveats and Known Issues
 *Unless otherwise stated, everything here is planned to be fixed in later releases*
 - **This program only works with VTube Studio open**, and may refuse to run if it isn't open
+- This tool currently expects you to run VTube Studio on the same PC as the tool, using the default port (8001)
 - Revoking the plugin's token inside VTube Studio will cause the program to stop working and may require using devTools to fix
 - Long names may not fit inside of buttons when the app is in full screen mode
 - Connecting may take several seconds, and there may be delays between using hotkeys if the program is idle for a biy (this seems to be a problem with `ws`, but we are looking into fixes!)